tongni1975/spark-nlp/docs/en/annotators.md

 </div></div><div class="h3-box" markdown="1">

+Refer to the [SymmetricDeleteApproach](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.spell.symmetric.SymmetricDeleteApproach) Scala docs for more details on the API.

 ## Context SpellChecker

 Implements Noisy Channel Model Spell Algorithm.
 Correction candidates are extracted combining context information and word information

-**Output type:** Token
+**Output Type:** Token

-**Input types:** Token
+**Input Types:** Token

 **Inputs:** Any text for corpus.
 A list of words for dictionary.
 A comma separated custom dictionary.

 **Train Data:** train_corpus is a spark dataset of text content

 **Reference:** [ContextSpellCheckerApproach](https://github.com/JohnSnowLabs/spark-nlp/blob/master/src/main/scala/com/johnsnowlabs/nlp/annotators/spell/context/ContextSpellCheckerApproach.scala) | [ContextSpellCheckerModel](https://github.com/JohnSnowLabs/spark-nlp/blob/master/src/main/scala/com/johnsnowlabs/nlp/annotators/spell/context/ContextSpellCheckerModel.scala)

 **Functions:**

-- setLanguageModelClasses(languageModelClasses:Int): Number of classes to use during factorization of the softmax output in the LM.
+- `setLanguageModelClasses(languageModelClasses:Int)`: Number of classes to use during factorization of the softmax output in the LM.
 Defaults to 2000.
-- setWordMaxDistance(dist:Int): Maximum distance for the generated candidates for every word.
+- `setWordMaxDistance(dist:Int)`: Maximum distance for the generated candidates for every word.
 Defaults to 3.
-- setMaxCandidates(candidates:Int): Maximum number of candidates for every word.
+- `setMaxCandidates(candidates:Int)`: Maximum number of candidates for every word.
 Defaults to 6.
-- setCaseStrategy(strategy:Int): What case combinations to try when generating candidates.
+- `setCaseStrategy(strategy:Int)`: What case combinations to try when generating candidates.
 ALL_UPPER_CASE = 0, FIRST_LETTER_CAPITALIZED = 1, ALL = 2.
 Defaults to 2.
-- setErrorThreshold(threshold:Float): Threshold perplexity for a word to be considered as an error.
+- `setErrorThreshold(threshold:Float)`: Threshold perplexity for a word to be considered as an error.
 Defaults to 10f.
-- setTradeoff(alpha:Float): Tradeoff between the cost of a word error and a transition in the language model.
+- `setTradeoff(alpha:Float)`: Tradeoff between the cost of a word error and a transition in the language model.
 Defaults to 18.0f.
-- setMaxWindowLen(length:Integer): Maximum size for the window used to remember history prior to every correction.
+- `setMaxWindowLen(length:Integer)`: Maximum size for the window used to remember history prior to every correction.
 Defaults to 5.
-- setGamma(g:Float): Controls the influence of individual word frequency in the decision.
+- `setGamma(g:Float)`: Controls the influence of individual word frequency in the decision.
-- updateVocabClass(label:String, vocab:Array(String), append:boolean): Update existing vocabulary classes so they can cover new words.
+- `updateVocabClass(label:String, vocab:Array(String), append:boolean)`: Update existing vocabulary classes so they can cover new words.
 If append set to `false` overwrite vocabulary class in the model by new words, if `true` extends existing vocabulary class.
 Defaults to `true`.
 - updateRegexClass(label:String, regex:String): Update existing regex rule for the class defined by regex.

 Train:

-- setWeightedDistPath(weightedDistPath:String): The path to the file containing the weights for the levenshtein distance.
+- `setWeightedDistPath(weightedDistPath:String)`: The path to the file containing the weights for the levenshtein distance.
-- setEpochs(epochs:Int): Number of epochs to train the language model.
+- `setEpochs(epochs:Int)`: Number of epochs to train the language model.
 Defaults to 2.
-- setInitialBatchSize(batchSize:Int): Batch size for the training in NLM.
+- `setInitialBatchSize(batchSize:Int)`: Batch size for the training in NLM.
 Defaults to 24.
-- setInitialRate(initialRate:Float): Initial learning rate for the LM.
+- `setInitialRate(initialRate:Float)`: Initial learning rate for the LM.
 Defaults to .7f.
-- setFinalRate(finalRate:Float): Final learning rate for the LM.
+- `setFinalRate(finalRate:Float)`: Final learning rate for the LM.
 Defaults to 0.0005f.
-- setValidationFraction(validationFraction:Float): Percentage of datapoints to use for validation.
+- `setValidationFraction(validationFraction:Float)`: Percentage of datapoints to use for validation.
 Defaults to .1f.
-- setMinCount(minCount:Float): Min number of times a token should appear to be included in vocab.
+- `setMinCount(minCount:Float)`: Min number of times a token should appear to be included in vocab.
 Defaults to 3.0f.
-- setCompoundCount(compoundCount:Int): Min number of times a compound word should appear to be included in vocab.
+- `setCompoundCount(compoundCount:Int)`: Min number of times a compound word should appear to be included in vocab.
 Defaults to 5.
-- setClassCount(classCount:Int): Min number of times the word need to appear in corpus to not be considered of a special class.
+- `setClassCount(classCount:Int)`: Min number of times the word need to appear in corpus to not be considered of a special class.
 Defaults to 15.

 **Example:**

-Refer to the [ContextSpellCheckerApproach](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.spell.context.ContextSpellCheckerApproach) Scala docs for more details on the API.

 <div class="tabs-box" markdown="1">